 There are three main techniques for pruning roses:

 Prune in early spring when about half the buds are swollen, but before the leaves start to expand.
 Take off ⅓ to ⅔ the length of the canes, cutting back to an outside bud.
 Reduce the plant to a total of 3 to 6 canes.
 These roses respond well to hard pruning.
 The lower the pruning cut the stronger the new growth will be.
 A hard pruning encourages the growth of strong canes from the base of the plant that will produce the best flowers.
 When finished pruning these roses, the framework is anywhere from 6 inches to just over one foot tall.

 These roses will bloom on new growth as well as laterals of one- and two-year old canes.
 Cut back main canes by half and laterals to just two buds.
 Thin out branches that are older than three years.

 Do not prune a climbing rose for the first three years; only remove dead, damaged or diseased wood.
 After three years, cut back laterals in the early spring to two or three buds or about six inches.
 On a mature climber, selectively thin out older canes by cutting down to the base.

-Here, in the NYBG Peggy Rockefeller Rose Garden, we pull mulch up around the base of the rose to form a 6 to 8 inch mound.
+Here, in the NYBG Peggy Rockefeller Rose Garden, we pull mulch up around the base of the rose in late fall to form a 6 to 8 inch mound.
 This creates a protective winter coat that is removed in early spring.
-They are not pruned at this time of year since there is no way of anticipating which branches will die or be damaged during the winter and which ones will survive.
+Roses are not pruned at this time of year since there is no way of anticipating which branches will die or be damaged during the winter and which ones will survive.
 The selection process is therefore made in the spring.
 An exception would be if a rose were too large and there was concern about the stability of the rose and the possibility of wind damage.
 Then, the rose would be pruned back to a more compact shape.